schibsted/account-sdk-ios-web/README.md

     }
     ```

+When implementing Swedish BankID authentication, the parent app must catch the redirect URI and prevent `handleAuthenticationResponse` from being called, to allow the authentication flow to finish.
+The URI scheme that is used to redirect back to the parent app from BankID will have the following format: `{app_uri_scheme}:/bankId`.

 ### Obtaining tokens externally

 Tokens can be obtained externally and injected into SDK for the already created users.
 This can be useful in the case of a test scenario.